 New swimming pool complex

-Derby City Council plans to build a new swimming pool complex for a stronger future, making Derby an even greater place, to live, work and visit.
+Derby City Council plans to build a new swimming pool complex at Moorways for a stronger future, making Derby an even greater place, to live, work and visit.

 Our ambitious plans for a state of the art swimming and leisure facility are moving closer to reality.